 IBM Cloud for Telecommunications is augmented and supported with advanced technologies developed by IBM’s partner ecosystem.
 These partners enable CSPs to generate accurate insights and deliver innovative cloud services to their customers.
 HCLTech’s IBM Cloud Solutions Unit is one such entity.

 HCLTech IBM Ecosystem’s Unit offers telecom companies with agile, secure, and effective solutions for modernizing their operations.
 With HCLTech’s IBM Cloud Paks, enterprises can accelerate the cloud migration process for all their complex and critical workloads.
 Our service offerings include building applications, automating tasks such as predicting outcomes and processing data, and managing multi-cloud environments.

 Along with HCLTech’s partnership with IBM, our dedicated hybrid cloud center of excellence (CoE) ensures consistent support for CSPs in their digital transformation journey.
-HCLTech’s efforts have reduced the clients’ manual processes by 80 percent, development time by 84 percent, and operational expenses by 75 percent.
+HCLTech’s efforts have reduced the clients’ manual processes by 80%, development time by 84%, and operational expenses by 75%.

 The telecommunications industry is abuzz with the rapidly growing community of 5G subscribers.
 Within a year (Q3 2019 to Q3 2020) 5G network providers added 225 million more subscriptions globally.
 The momentum calls for CSPs to maximize the potential of the low-latency network architecture with higher-value services to businesses, and bring to the fore a new era of wireless communication.
 Soon, their efforts will enable widespread video surveillance for safer streets, unmanned vehicle operations for improved transportation, and AR/VR/XR for greater viewing experiences.